Achintya-Lal/Achintya-Lal-PII-LCA-2/README.md

 # PII-LCA-2
+Final Assignment: Creating a website using .html and .css along with JavaScript to recreate a UI Design that was previously made on Figma.
-Impuesto: a financial consultancy website design and development files.
+A financial consultancy website design and development files.